Yojana

 A yojana (Devanagari: योजन; Khmer language: យោជន៍; โยชน์; ယူဇနာ) is a measure of distance that was used in ancient India, Cambodia, Thailand and Myanmar.
-Some sources defining the unit as the distance an army can march in a day.
+Some sources define the unit as the distance an army can march in a day.
 Various textual sources from ancient India define Yojana as ranging from 3.5 to 15 km.

 Edicts of Ashoka (3rd century BCE)

 Ashoka, in his Major Rock Edict No.13, gives a distance of 600 yojanas between the Maurya empire, and "where the Yona king named Antiyoga (is ruling)", identified as King Antiochus II Theos, whose capital was Babylon.
 A range of estimates, for the length of a yojana, based on the ~2,000 km from Baghdad to Kandahar, on the eastern border of the empire, to the ~4,000 km to the Capital at Patna, have been offered by historians.